betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 ## Conclusion

 There are no secrets to MPICH's success that led to its selection as the 2024 ACM Software System Award winner.
-As discussed, the priciples of sustainability are many of the same topics that have already been covered on the Better Scientific Software website.
+As discussed, the principles of sustainability are many of the same topics that have already been covered on the Better Scientific Software website.
 Well-implemented revision control, issue tracking, and code review are necessary for a